 Milling around the room talking to each player about their careers, I spotted Irvin by himself with nobody waiting at his table.
-Growing up I heard my uncle tell me stories of Irvin’s tremendous abilities as a member of the New York Giants from his view at the Polo Grounds.
-Eager to start a conversation with him, I showed him a photo from a Hall of Fame yearbook that I had recently purchased on a school trip to Cooperstown.
-He quickly asked me if I wanted him to sign it, and when I informed him that I had spent all of my money already at the show, he told me not to worry about it and put his autograph right on the page.
+Growing up my uncle told me stories of Irvin’s tremendous abilities as a member of the New York Giants from his view at the Polo Grounds.
+Eager to start a conversation with him, I showed him a photo from a Hall of Fame yearbook I had recently purchased on a school trip to Cooperstown.
+He quickly asked me if I wanted him to sign it, and when I informed him I had spent all of my money already at the show, he told me not to worry about it and put his autograph right on the page.
 I thanked him profusely; he smiled and posed for a photo.

 Monte Irvin circa 1994 / N. Diunte |

 I went back the next year armed with money I earned from digging out cars and driveways from shoveling.
-This time, I made sure that I paid for Mr. Irvin’s signature.
+This time, I made sure I paid for Mr. Irvin’s signature.
 I told him of the story from last year and he kindly thanked me for coming and supporting what was going on.

 Monte Irvin with the author / N. Diunte |